EdoardoCostantini/mi-pca/README.md

 research institutions.
 Researchers at most dutch universities can request access to this cluster computer.

+- Open the `init.R` script and check that the fixed and experimental factors are set to the desired values.
+- Run on a personal computer the script `lisa_step0_time_est.R` to check how long it takes to perform a single run across all the conditions in the simulation study.
+  This will create an R object called `wall_time`.
+- Open the script `lisa_js_normal.sh` and replace the wall time in the header with the value of `wall_time`.
 - Decide the number of repetitions in the preparatory script `lisa_step1_write_repList.R` For example:
   ```